Call center productivity plays a vital role in boosting your call center’s growth.

 Measuring your ASA is crucial since it shows you how long customers have to wait in a queue for an agent to answer their call.
 The longer they wait in a queue, the worse their outlook on your call center.

-If you want customer satisfaction levels to increase, it’s essential to reduce your ASA and find ways to improve your agent productivity.
+If you want customer satisfaction levels to increase, it’s essential to reduce your ASA and find ways to improve individual agent productivity.

 However, it’s important to remember that most of your team members could be answering calls at a reasonable speed while one or two agents take a long time to answer calls.
 This can skew your ASA levels, and once you deal with the unproductive agents, your ASA will return to a healthy level.